Pfulcher26/perfect-match/README.md

 There are multiple things that I plan on implementing and these include
 * Moving Api into a second folder that way we dont have to import views to use it
 * Adding the ability to remove jobs from saved
+* Deleting jobs after a certain amount of time and replacing them with newer ones

 ## Credits
 Patrick Schenk